 - Cut a star stencil and use it to spray paint 5 stars on the blue section of the three boards.

-- Place a grommet ½” from one end of each piece of webbing. (these will be used to hang the flag)
+- Place a grommet ½” from one end of each piece of webbing.
+You will use these to hang the flag.

 - Lay the boards face down in the order of a flag with ½ inch between each board.

 - Lay the webbing perpendicular across the boards, 6” in from the outer edges, lining up the non-grommeted end of the webbing at the edge of the bottom of the flag.

 - Staple the webbing to each board, using a staple at both the top and bottom of each board.

 - Your DIY Wooden American Flag is all done and ready to hang.

 I love watching Ken work.
 He has such great ideas and actually doable do it yourself projects, like these 4th of July Bunting and DIY Wooden American Flag.
 Which is your favorite DIY 4th of July decoration project?